L-1B Visas: For Employees with Specialized Knowledge

 Can this type of visa be used if the foreign corporation is trying to establish a new office in the United States?

-This type of visa is allowable for a new office in the United States but the threshold of criteria for the company increases to include that.
-Firstly, the employer has a physical premise to house the new office.
-In addition, the sponsored employee possesses specialized knowledge.
-And has been with the foreign company for at least 1 of the 3 prior years.
-Lastly, the employer has the financial ability to compensate the employee and begin doing business in the United States.
+This type of visa is allowable for a new office in the United States but the threshold of criteria for the company increases.
+Firstly, the employer must demonstrate that it has a physical premise to house the new office.
+In addition, the sponsored employee must possess specialized knowledge and must have been with the foreign company for at least 1 of the 3 prior years.
+Lastly, the employer must demonstrate that it has the financial ability to compensate the employee and begin doing business in the United States.

 Are there any other caveats regarding employees coming to the United States to establish a new office?